1. Policy on Harassment –

 ii.
 Disclosures without consent

-The Act permits the School to disclose personally identifiable information from the student’s education records under the following circumstances:
+The Act permits the School to disclose personally identifiable information from the student’s education records without the student’s consent under any one of the following circumstances:

 - To officials of another school where the student seeks or intends to enroll.
 Copies of records will be made available upon request.

-- Disclosures in connection with financial aid for which the student has applied or which the student has received.
-If the information is necessary for such purposes as to determine eligibility or conditions for the aid or the amount of the aid, or to enforce terms and conditions and federal, state or private regulations governing such aid.
+- Disclosures in connection with financial aid for which the student has applied or which the student has received, if the information is necessary for such purposes as (i) to determine eligibility or conditions for the aid; (ii) to determine the amount of the aid; or (iii) to enforce terms and conditions of federal, state or private regulations governing such aid.

-- Pursuant to a judicial order or pursuant to a lawfully issued subpoena any Court or individual.
-Where permitted a reasonable effort will be made to notify the student of the order or subpoena in advance of the compliance therewith.
+- Pursuant to a judicial order or valid subpoena.
+In certain cases specified by law, the School will make a reasonable effort to notify the student of the order or subpoena in advance of the compliance therewith.

 - In connection with certain types of litigation between the School and the student.